openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/parameter.md

 If you go checkout the `openshift.yaml` and checkout the env block under BuildConfig (ln 57), you will see some of these being used like `THAMOS_ADVISE`, `THOTH_DRY_RUN`, `THOTH_HOST`.
 Thamos Host is currently set to `api.moc.thoth-station.ninja`, which is our public facing api.
-And `THAMOS_ADVISE` set to 1, that uses the stack recommended, this would allow us to use to thoth recommended build in the s2i build process.
+And `THAMOS_ADVISE` set to 1, that uses the stack recommended, this would allow us to use to Thoth recommended build in the s2i build process.

-Here are some config option's that you could configure, which changes the behaviour of `THAMOS` (the cli tool used to interact with thoth internally.)
+Here are some config option's that you could configure, which changes the behaviour of `THAMOS` (the cli tool used to interact with Thoth internally.)
  - https://thoth-station.ninja/docs/developers/thamos/

 You can see them being used in the sample `openshift.yaml` in your repo, feel free to try tinkering with them according to your need.